oliwierptak/Everon1/README.md

     }
 }
 ```
+If you need specific constructor injection you can extend default Factory class.

 One line, on demand, lazy loaded dependency injection.
-If you need specific constructor injection you can extend default Factory class.
+No annotations, yaml or xml files to configure.
+In fact, there isn't any configuration file needed, at all.
+Instead, Everon applications use [root composition pattern](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) to create
+whole object graphs in once place.
+See [index.php](https://github.com/oliwierptak/Everon/blob/master/Web/index.php)
+for implementation details.

+### What's the best way to inject dependencies?
+Use constructor for dependencies that are part of what the class is doing, and use setters/getters for infrastructure
+type dependencies.
+A Logger could be example of infrastructure type dependency.

 ## Factory
 One Factory class to take care of creation of all objects.